 Wensley completed degrees in both Physical Therapy and Human Kinetics at the University of British Columbia.
 He has post-graduate training in manual therapy and is a certified Gunn IMS practitioner.
 His treatment philosophy is to identify and correct underlying muscle imbalances and postural dysfunctions and then to develop proper movement patterns through specific exercise prescription.
 His treatment approach integrates IMS, manual therapy, exercise prescription and client education.
 His special clinical interests are in treating sports injuries and repetitive strain disorders.
 Outside of work, his hobbies include cycling, golf, and fantasy football.

 Steve spent 12 months from 2016 to 2017 as the lead physiotherapist for the Chinese Olympic Team.
 He supported the team through training and performance at the RIO Olympics in 2016 and brings back a wealth of knowledge.
 Educationally, he has a Masters in Rehabilitation Science from McGill University and a Bachelor of Science in Physical Therapy from the University of Saskatchewan.
 As former Head Physiotherapist at Simon Fraser University for all varsity athletes coupled with his 31 years of experience has allowed him the opportunity to become the medical coordinator for the Women’s Canada Cup Fastpitch tournament and team therapist for the New Westminster Salmonbellies Sr. Men’s Lacrosse team.
-Steve’s areas of interests include return to work planning, functional capacity evaluation, injuries related to track and field, football and lacrosse.
+Steve’s areas of interests include functional capacity evaluation, injuries related to track and field, football and lacrosse.
 His areas of practice include osteopathic manual therapy and acupuncture.

 Luca completed the 3000 hour RMT training and over 550 hour clinical training programs at the Vancouver College of Massage Therapy.
 As part of his clinical training at VCMT, Luca obtained experience in a diverse range of hospitals and care facilities in the lower mainland.